gmallory3/US-State-Geocode/readme.md

 Code Setup:
 1. Install the project requirements using `pip install -r requirements.txt`
+2. Use the link https://onetimesecret.com/secret/hdhe96of0hkg15ywvtxqdapc0tnzj2q (along with passphrase `super_secret_password`) to gain access to a limited time API key.
+This value can be used in the resources/constants.py file.
+Alternatively, you can set up and use a personal Google Geocoding API key.

 Database Setup (optional):
 1. Install the Postgres.app application (https://postgresapp.com/).